 Wind power generating capacity grew by 16.9% in 2015, with capacity increasing by 63 GW to reach 435 GW by the end of 2015.

-China leads the world in terms of cumulative installed wind capacity (75.4 GW), but in 2012 the US recorded the largest additions of new wind capacity (13.1 GW).
+China leads the world in terms of installed wind capacity (145 GW), and in 2015 China recorded the largest addition of new wind capacity (30.5 GW), followed by the US (8.6 GW) and Germany (5.8 GW).

-The growing share of wind power in the electricity mix also presents unique operational challenges to grid operators.
-Because of the unreliability of wind power (reflected in a low, ~25% utilisation factor), adding more wind generation capacity to the grid increases the need to boost the percentage of overall plant capacity set aside to provide ancillary services.
-Power generation from wind turbines in Germany and Ireland actually fell in 2012, despite continued growth in capacity, due to lower wind speeds.
+The growing share of wind power in the electricity mix presents unique operational challenges to grid operators.
+Because of the unreliability of wind power, adding more wind generation capacity to the grid increases the need to boost the percentage of overall plant capacity set aside to provide ancillary services.